arquillian/arquillian-artwork/README.md

         * Depending on the number of changes requested and the complexity of those changes (a detailed character rendered in a different position versus a few color changes) the next commit will be either another set of pencil sketches or a draft digital rendering.
     * Option Y is great, that's the one I want.
         * The next commit will be a draft digital rendering of that option and another round of feedback will commence in order to polish the digital draft.

-    An issue may require many feedback cycles.
+    An issue may require multiple feedback cycles.

-3. Final draft.
+3. Approve the final draft.
 Once a digitial rendering of the requested artwork is reviewed and approved by the issue owner the pull request will be completed and the issue closed.

 This workflow is a work in progress.
 Please feel free to make suggestions.